kevinhub-tech/kbs/README.md

 # KBS

-KBS stands for "Kevin Book Store" and it is a e-commerce project with three different users (admin, vendor, customers).
+KBS stands for "Kevin Book Store" and it is a e-commerce project (Enterprise-level) with three different users (admin, vendor, customers).

 ## Applied Technology